pantheon-systems/documentation/source/content/guides/new-relic/02-activate-new-relic.md

 ### Who is the New Relic account associated with?

-- If the site owner is a **user**, the site owner's name and email address is used to create the New Relic account.
+- If the site owner is a **user**, the site owner's name and email address are used to create the New Relic account.

 - If the site owner is an **organization**, the name and email address of the organization's Pantheon user who activates New Relic is used to create the New Relic account.